Skip to content

 • start with the primary target you need today

-• add other targets when real product, delivery, or integration requirements appear
+• add more targets only when a real product, delivery, or integration need appears

 See One Project, Multiple Targets and Target Model.